repojun/AeroCord/README.md

 2. The left hand bar of a server needs made transparent.
 3. a lot of the buttons seem dim/dark.
 4. settings page and activities bar need transparent.

+## Things I changed
+1. Meta data for vesktop.
+2. Joined a few clashing lines.
+3. Moved and centered the profile banner to the right.
+4. Extended server list bar to be flush with the bottom.
+5. Removed rounded edges from redesign.

 ## Differences (all on vesktop) old